acsdev/javascript-jquery-comp-datatable/README.md

 # jquey-comp-datatable
-JQuery component to paginate data
+It is a simple jquery component to paginate data

+* Future steps
+  * Improve CSS
+  * Add images on actions
+  * Provide pagination on server

+Samples of How to use can be found in **data-table.sample.js**